torson/knock-port/README.extended.md

 ## 2FA

 You can enable 2FA to prevent abuse in case your machine gets compromised.
-Use Authenticator on your phone instead of one on the machine itself - like 1Password which also supports 2FA tokens.
+Use Authenticator on your phone instead of one on the machine itself (like 1Password that also supports 2FA tokens), that .

 To set up 2FA run this command and pass it any access_key_http (configured in config.yaml) value for which you want to enable 2FA, and follow instructions:
 ```